DataFire/Integrations/integrations/generated/azure_cdn/README.md

 * output [ValidateCustomDomainOutput](#validatecustomdomainoutput)

 ### Profiles_GenerateSsoUri
 Generates a dynamic SSO URI used to sign in to the CDN supplemental portal.
-Supplemnetal portal is used to configure advanced feature capabilities that are not yet available in the Azure portal, such as core reports in a standard profile; rules engine, advanced HTTP reports, and real-time stats and alerts in a premium profile.
+Supplemental portal is used to configure advanced feature capabilities that are not yet available in the Azure portal, such as core reports in a standard profile; rules engine, advanced HTTP reports, and real-time stats and alerts in a premium profile.
 The SSO URI changes approximately every 10 minutes.

 ```js